 Beyond Fox Rothschild

 Michael is active in his community and has served on various public and private boards and community organizations.
+He currently serves on the board of trustees for both the Greater Atlantic City Chamber of Commerce and the Southern New Jersey Development Council.
 Michael chaired the board of the Atlantic-Cumberland Chapter of the American Red Cross from 2005 to 2006 and served as a board member from 1999 to 2006.
 From 2008 to 2010, he served a term as an elected member of the Board of Education for the City of Northfield, New Jersey and has served as a United Way Coordinator and as a Commissioner on the Environmental Commission for the City of Linwood, New Jersey where he now resides with his wife and two sons.

 Honors & Awards